Code-Institute-Submissions/MSP2_Viking_Adventure/README.md

         optionButtonsElement.removeChild(optionButtonsElement.firstChild);
     }
   ```
-  Following a conversation with one of the Code Institute tutors, it was established that a second function needed to be created similar to how the showTextNode function was used to return text from the TextNode.
+Following a conversation with one of the Code Institute tutors and mentors, it was established that the main data of the choice buttons should be moved to a separate JSON file,
+and that conditions should be implemented to dictate the change in status.

 ### Game.html Code Error